-Further information on the treatment of Voluntary Aided and Voluntary Controlled schools can be found under Accounting Policies point XX.
+Further information on the treatment of Voluntary Aided and Voluntary Controlled schools can be found under Note 1 - Accounting Policy XX (Property, Plant & Equipment).

 Group Accounts Boundaries - The Councils group boundaries have been assessed using the criteria outlined in the Code of Practice, which has confirmed the Council has a number of interests in other entities which therefore fall within the boundary.
 However, the Council's interests in aggregate are not sufficiently material to warrant producing consolidated financial statements when reviewing both quantitative and qualitative information.
 The Council therefore considers that the reader of the accounts is better served by expanding the related party disclosure note in respect of these interests rather than completing separate group accounts statements.
 The enhanced related parties note can be found at Note 41.